vertica/VerticaPy/README.md

 INNER JOIN &&& airports &&&
 ON flight_vertica.ORIGIN_AIRPORT = airports.IATA_CODE;
 ```
-In the example above, flight_vertica table is stored in Vertica, whereas the 'airports' table is store in MySQL.
+In the example above, the 'flight_vertica' table is stored in Vertica, whereas the 'airports' table is stored in MySQL.
 We can associate special symbols "&&&" to the different databases to fetch the data.
 The best part is that all the aggregation is pushed to the databases (i.e. it is not done in memory)!

 For more details on how to setup DBLINK, please visit the [github repo](https://github.com/vertica/dblink).
-To learn about its use in VerticaPy check out the [documentation page](https://www.vertica.com/python/workshop/full_stack/dblink_integration/index.php)
+To learn about using DBLINK in VerticaPy, check out the [documentation page](https://www.vertica.com/python/workshop/full_stack/dblink_integration/index.php).

 ### Python and SQL Combo

-VerticaPy has a unique place in the market that it allows the users to use python and SQL in the same environment.
+VerticaPy has a unique place in the market because it allows users to use python and SQL in the same environment.

 #### Example
 ```